 The securitisation management process is supported by a specific internal procedure which assigns roles and responsibilities to the various organisational units involved in the individual phases of the process.
 The Parent Company's ALM & Capital Management function establishes general practices and coordinates activities in relation to securitisation transactions.
-The Montepaschi Group set up a specific unit within the Parent Company's Specialised Processes and Services area, responsible for determining the rules and criteria for the management of performing securitisations.
-More specifically, the Special-purpose Loans and Securitisations service within this Area sets the operational guidelines while looking after aspects and obligations associated with servicing activities.
+The Montepaschi Group set up a specific unit within the Parent Company's Specialised Processes and Services Area, responsible for determining the rules and criteria for the management of performing securitisations.
+More specifically, the Special-purpose Loans and Securitisations Service within this area sets the operational guidelines while looking after aspects and obligations associated with servicing activities.
 The trend of the transactions is steadily monitored through the periodical (monthly and quarterly) recording of remaining principal repayment flows, default and bad debt positions generated by these securitisations.

-In coordination with other originator banks in the Group, the Special-purpose Loans and Securitisations service prepares summary reports on portfolios sold ("total reports").
-In addition, as part of critical situation management, this service notifies cases that may pose potential risks for noteholders to the relevant functions in the organisation.

-In its capacity as third-level control body, the Internal Audit Area uses sampling procedures to periodically validate:
+In coordination with other originator Banks in the Group, the Special-Purpose Loans and Securitisations Service prepares summary reports on portfolios sold ("total reports").
+In addition, as part of critical situation management, the ALM & Capital Management Service, notifies cases that may pose potential risks for noteholders to the relevant functions in the organisation.
+In its capacity as third-level control body, the internal audit area uses sampling procedures to periodically validate:

-- whether the degree of recoverability of loans sold is accurate and, as a result, whether the fair value of securities issued is appropriate; - whether line checks assigned to the various units have been carried out and roles and responsibilities properly identified; it also verifies - the compliance of reporting/accounting procedures with current regulations in collaboration with other units, as necessary; - the existence of any conflicts of interest with respect to noteholders; and compliance, on a sampling basis, with the obligations of Law 197/91, as amended.
+- whether the degree of recoverability of loans sold is accurate and, as a result, whether the fair value of securities issued is appropriate; - whether line checks assigned to the various units have been carried out and roles and responsibilities properly identified; - it also verifies the compliance of reporting/accounting procedures with current regulations in collaboration with other units, as necessary; - the existence of any conflicts of interest with respect to noteholders; and compliance, on a sampling basis, with the obligations of law 197/91, as amended.